 Risks of Surgery

-Joint replacement surgeries are inherently risky and temporary as artificial joints need replacements over time.
+Joint replacement surgeries are inherently risky and temporary, as artificial joints need replacements over time.
 In addition, the preparation for surgery requiring general anesthesia makes the procedure even more complex to the risk of surgery.
 Any abrupt changes to the upper airway area can lead to problems intubating the airway.
-In some cases, direct spinal or epidural anesthesia may be impossible to extensive calcification of the damaged ligaments.
+In some cases, direct spinal or epidural anesthesia may be impossible due to extensive calcification of the damaged ligaments.
 Stiffness of the thoracic ribs can decrease pulmonary function or result in aortic insufficiency.

 The Regeneration Center Protocol for AS

 Total Number of MSC+ Cell Infusions: Total Endogenous Cell Count and range of growth factors will vary based on patient needs.
-Multi-Point delivery of cells can be done via a Guided Radiograph (when necessary) through an Intravenous Drip, Direct injection, or Intrathecally.

 Rehabilitation Post Treatment: Physical Rehabilitation in Bangkok is optional but highly recommended.
 Complete physical rehab services post-therapy can be provided upon request for 2-3 hours per day and up to 5 days per week.